-When I was in Hamburg in the past, I visited the new sections on contemporary art housed in a newly constructed annex or saw special exhibitions at the Kunsthalle.
+When I was in Hamburg in the past, I visited the new sections of contemporary art housed in a newly constructed annex, or saw special exhibitions at the Kunsthalle.

-This time an art historian guided us through the original part of the Kunsthalle.
-I was impressed because the charming lady concentrated her explanations on a few objects instead of showing us as many paintings as possible.
+This time, an art historian guided us through the original part of the Kunsthalle.
+I was impressed because the charming lady focused her explanations on a few objects rather than showing us as many paintings as possible.

-Following this Bing bang, we continued with more serious business.
+Following this Bing Bang, we moved on to more serious business.
 We saw Caspar David Friedrich's Romantic painting, "The Sea of Ice."

-Critics see Friedrich's exploration of the theme of shipwrecks as an allegory of the failure of Germany's striving for unity in the political environment of the Restoration.
+Critics see Friedrich's exploration of shipwrecks as an allegory of Germany's failure to achieve unity in the political environment of the Restoration.
 A more concrete reference would be the North Pole expeditions, which came to public attention at the beginning of the 19th century.
 Some knowledgeable people interpret the painting of Das Eismeer against the background of the artist's personal setbacks.

 When the winters were colder in Europe, Friedrich sketched ice floes piled up near Dresden on the Elbe River, but here the eternal ice of the Arctic is meant, in which the failed ship signifies the powerlessness and transience of man.